Dubai Junior International Series 2019

-Sanctioned by Badminton Asia and Badminton World Federation, the Dubai Junior International Series will have Singles and Doubles events under the age groups Under 19 and 15.
-More details about the event are available from Badminton Asia website here or from the UAE Badminton Events Calendar page here.
+The Dubai Junior International Series 2019 will have Singles and Doubles events under the age groups Under 19 and 15.

 The below schedule is indicative only and it is subject to change as per the discretion of the Tournament Referee.

-The final schedule will be available via the Tournament Software web page here, after the Team Managers' Meeting on the 25th evening.
+The final schedule will be available via the Tournament Software web page here, after the Team Managers' Meeting on the 10th September.

-On behalf of UAE Badminton, we wholeheartedly welcome you to the first Junior International Badminton Tournament in the UAE.
-We understand that most of you may be playing your first international tournament.
-Hence, we have prepared this document to keep the UAE based players well informed about the good practices and regulations applicable for international badminton tournaments sanctioned and governed by Badminton Asia (BA) or Badminton World Federation (BWF).
-The regulations or recommendations mentioned below are derived from BWF documents and other sources, including but not limited to BWF GCR and Junior Tournament Regulations, for guiding the players/parents effectively.
+On behalf of UAE Badminton, we wholeheartedly welcome you to the second edition of the Junior International Badminton Tournament in the UAE.
+We have updated this document to keep the UAE based players well informed about the right practices and regulations applicable for international badminton tournaments sanctioned and governed by Badminton Asia (BA) or Badminton World Federation (BWF).
+The rules or recommendations mentioned below are derived from BWF documents and other sources, including but not limited to BWF GCR, Junior Tournament Regulations and Badminton Asia Junior Circuit Regulations, for guiding the players/parents effectively.

 Note: Kindly note that the enforcement of regulations in every tournament is up to the discretion of the Tournament Referee and her/his decision will be final and binding.